AlexanderLabWHOI/academic-kickstart/content/publication/_index.md

 image = ""
 caption = ""
 +++
-Student and postdoc led papers are indicated with a *§*.
+Students and postdocs are indicated with a §.